 - Continuously reviewing and improving our ESG performance.

-In order to achieve these outcomes, we have an Environmental and Social Management System (ESMS) in place that sets out our processes and practices in this field.
-Whilst only formalising this recently, we have been following this process since our inception in 2005.
-Some key components of our ESMS are outlined below.
+In order to achieve these outcomes, we develop an Environmental and Social Management System (ESMS) for our projects that sets out our processes and practices in this field.
+Some key components of our project ESMSs are outlined below.

-Our reference ESG standards for projects are the International Finance Corporation’s (IFC) Performance Standards for Environmental and Social Sustainability (2012) and the World Bank Group’s Environmental, Health and Safety Guidelines (2007).
+Our reference ESG standards for projects are the International Finance Corporation’s (IFC) Performance Standards for Environmental and Social Sustainability (2012) and the World Bank Group’s Environmental, Health and Safety (EHS) Guidelines, including their industry sector guidelines.
 In addition to these, we comply with all relevant legislation in country and the standards of other investors and good international industry practices (GIIP) as required on an individual project by project basis.
 In sectors in which EHS guidelines or defined GIIP do not exist, we will refer to tools such as the Hydropower Sustainability Assessment Protocol.

 eleQtra has held accreditation for the British Standard on anti-bribery management (BS 10500) since 2013.
 All eleQtra offices operate under the anti-bribery compliance programme which covers anti-money laundering, countering financing of terrorism, anti-bribery and corruption, conflicts of interest and whistleblowing procedures.